Vladimir Putin Says He Doesn’t Have Bad Days Because ‘I Am Not a Woman’

 Vladimir Putin may be willing to joke around about things like the global climate crisis, but he is very serious when it comes to his own masculinity.
-In fact, the Russian president – who once outlawed a photoshopped image of himself wearing make-up and who’s been photographed doing things like riding horses shirtless and holding big guns – recently told filmmaker Oliver Stone his secret to leading the country with aplomb.
+In fact, the Russian president — who once outlawed a Photoshopped image of himself wearing makeup and who’s been photographed doing things like riding horses shirtless and holding big guns — recently told filmmaker Oliver Stone his secret to leading the country with aplomb.

 “I am not a woman, so I don’t have bad days,” he explained in Stone’s four-part documentary, The Putin Interviews.
 He went on, “I am not trying to insult anyone.
 That’s just the nature of things.
 There are certain natural cycles.”